 Later (Kite’s pronouns are now he/him) …

 When Kite arrived to a full drawing room, a statement was made.
 Without a word, or any thought for the assorted ornaments on Uriel’s fireplace, Kite unfolded his wings.
 They were the colour of charcoal, with silver tips.
 And they were huge, knocking stuff over left and right.
 Kite stood, hands on hips, chewing his lip ring and glaring around the room.
 Kite didn’t usually dare people to look; Kite usually shrunk so nobody saw anything.
 In the usual black skinny jeans and vest, and with a newly shaved undercut freshly dyed a dark silver, he looked exactly like he was meant to.
 Like an angel with the devil’s attitude.

 I’d messaged him when I left Uriel yesterday, trying to be subtle when I asked about blood loss and feathers.
 Apparently, I wasn’t subtle enough.

 Kite: Are you trying to ask if you should call me sir now?

 Me: Did you mean to send me your kinky shit?

 Kite: Call me sir, bitch.

 A few minutes later, everyone started to filter outside, where it was warm and breezy.
 Kite nodded sideways at the French windows and set off.

 I followed.
 “Uriel said you had balance issues.”

 Kite’s voice was deeper than I was used to.
 “I did.
 I do.
 Everything’s the wrong size since the wings came in.
 And I feel … heavier.
-In really weird places.”
-Kite shrugged.
+In really weird places.
+And you know what else is weird?
+My voice.
+It keeps going high when I get excited … not falsetto or anything, just … fuck knows. ” Kite shrugged.
 “I’ll get used to it.”